 501(c)(3) and 501(c)(4) revenue.

-The Progressive Multiplier Fund has created a Center of Excellence to ensure that the progressive community as a whole benefits from the experiments and lessons learned from the PMF’s investments.
-Through webinars, online portals, connecting experts with organizations, and a growing list of partnerships (including the Digital Mobilization Lab, the Analyst Institute, the Skoll Climate Innovation Lab, the Center for Innovation in Worker Organization (CIWO), and Accelerate Change), the Center of Excellence stays abreast of the latest innovations and shares its lessons learned with the progressive community.
+The Progressive Multiplier Fund’s Center of Excellence ensures that the progressive community as a whole benefits from the experiments and lessons learned from the PMF’s investments.
+Through webinars, online portals, connecting experts with organizations, and a growing list of partnerships, the Progressive Multiplier Fund stays abreast of the latest innovations and shares its lessons learned with the progressive community.

-The Test and Innovation Fund provides grants to non-profits interested in testing the replication of revenue generation programs that have worked in other organizations as well as entirely new revenue generation models.
-Grants range from $1,000 to $200,000, with a median grant size of $10,000.
-Organizations that succeed in their tests may qualify for funding by the Growth Fund.
+The Test and Innovation Fund provides grants to non-profits interested in testing new revenue generation models, as well as testing the replication of revenue generation programs that have worked in other organizations.
+Grants range from $1,000 to $25,000, with an average grant size of $10,000.
+Successful revenue generating projects can be scaled up with funding through the PMF Growth Fund.

 Founder and President